Mrigakshi1/azure-enterprise-landing-zone-end-to-end/README.md

 # Step 2: Create Resource Groups

+Resource Groups provide logical separation of resources based on function and responsibility.

 Resource Groups were created to logically separate platform and workload resources.

 ## Resource Groups